Logo

 Kim Philby was paid 500 roubles a month and his family was not immediately able to join him in exile.

-Secret files released to the National Archives in late 2020 indicated that the UK government had intentionally conducted a campaign to keep Kim Philby's spying confidential "to minimise political embarrassment" and prevent the publication of his memoirs, according to a report by The Guardian.
+Secret files released to the National Archives in late 2020 indicated that the British government had intentionally conducted a campaign to keep Kim Philby's spying confidential "to minimise political embarrassment" and prevent the publication of his memoirs, according to a report by The Guardian.

 Kim Philby confirmed that he had worked for the KGB and that "his purpose in life was to destroy imperialism".

-Kim Philby continued to read The Times, which was not generally available in the USSR, listened to the BBC World Service, and was an avid follower of cricket.
+Kim Philby continued to read The Times, which was not generally available in the USSR, listened to the BBC World Service and was an avid follower of cricket.

 Kim Philby found work in the early 1970s in the KGB's Active Measures Department churning out fabricated documents.